bgriggs/redmist-timing-scoring-backend/upgrading-to-version2-api.md

 ## Real-Time Breaking Changes
 Subscriptions to real-time status have been updated to use version 2 whether calling `SubscribeToEvent` or `SubscribeToEventV2`.

-The main difference in version is the udpates to session and cars are now seperate.
+The main difference between version 1 and version response structure is the udpates to session and cars are now seperate.

 - `ReceiveSessionPatch`: this will include [SessionState](https://github.com/bgriggs/redmist-timing-common/blob/main/RedMist.TimingCommon/Models/SessionState.cs) updates only.
 Changes will include any non-null fields in the response.

 - `ReceiveCarPatches`: this includes and array of [CarPosition](https://github.com/bgriggs/redmist-timing-common/blob/main/RedMist.TimingCommon/Models/CarPosition.cs).
-Changes will include any non-null fields in the response.
+Changes include any non-null fields in the response.

 - The timing system reset command is also broken out to its own method: `ReceiveReset`.